Originate/guide/scala/README.md

     } yield a + b + c
     ```

 0. Avoid `isInstanceOf` or `asInstanceOf`.
 Safe casting is actually one of the best use cases for pattern matching.
-It is more flexible and allows you, for instance, to use different branches to carry out multiple conditional casts at the same time for various types, perform conversions, or fallback to a default value instead of throwing an exception:
+It is more flexible, guarantees that a cast will only happen if it can succeed, and allows you, for instance, to use different branches to carry out multiple conditional casts at the same time for various types, perform conversions, or fallback to a default value instead of throwing an exception:

     ```scala
     val bad = if (a.isInstanceOf[Int]) x else y